EmreOzkose/personal_assistant/README.md

 - [ ] add screenshots to readme or wiki
 - [ ] after adding settings in android app, add apk to github

+## Contribution
+Feel free if you want to develop a part and want to make a pull request, write an issue, etc...
+I am checking issues and pull requests regularly as much as possible

 ## License
 This project is under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.